yiisoft/file-router/README.md

 2. [Configure the router](docs/guide/en#configuration) for your needs.

-By default, the following structure of the app could be used assuming `MyApp\Package1` points to `src` directory:
+By default, the following structure of the app could be used assuming `App` points to `src` directory:

 ```
 src